Tag: James J. Gibson

 Anachronistic Interpretations of Space

-These are some considerations suggested to me by a recent conversation I had with a colleague architect, concerning the reception of the concept of space in architecture, before the modern epoch.
-I hope it can contribute to avoiding some possible misinterpretations, where, in a previous article — Concepts of Space in Vitruvius — I spoke about the possibility to interpret…
+These considerations arose from a recent conversation I had with a colleague architect about the reception of the concept of space in architecture before the modern epoch.
+I hope they can help avoid possible misinterpretations where, in a previous article — Concepts of Space in Vitruvius —, I discussed the possibility of interpreting space (spatium) in a three-dimensional sense in…

 Read more